ZiJiaW/uplift_kit/readme.md

 new_model.predict(...)
 ```

-In basic example, the `predict` function used multi-thread for predicting a large dataset.
+In basic example, the `predict` function used multi-thread for predicting a large dataset in default.
 However, the `predict_row` function is suitable for predicting one single sample:

 ```python
 res = model.predict_row([1,2,"ASIA",...]) # input a list of features, consistent with `x_names`